Phil-Factor/PowerShell-Utility-Cmdlets/README.md

 		Get-ODBCSourceMetadata -ODBCConnection $connpsql
 ```

 ## ConvertTo-YAML

 This is an experiment, using the principles of Display-object, to convert any PowerShell object to a YAML document.
+I’m still fishing a few bugs out but the current version is usable as long as you don’t do anything outlandish.
+Oddly, it gets shorter the more I fix problems.

 ## Get-FilesFromRepo